 XEdDSA: Bridging Curve25519 and Ed25519

-Signal Protocol uses Curve25519 for DH key exchange but needs Ed25519 for signatures.
+Signal Protocol uses Curve25519 for DH key exchange but needs Ed25519 for signatures on prekeys and certificates (not on normal message payloads).
 XEdDSA is a signature scheme that lets you sign with a Curve25519 key by converting it to Ed25519 coordinates.

 This is critical for Sealed Sender because: